How to Get Rid of Strawberry Legs (and What They Even Are)

 "Strawberry legs are typically caused by three factors: keratosis pilaris, inflamed hair follicles (aka the aforementioned folliculitis) or ingrown hairs.
 All of them appear as small bumps on the skin," explains Engelman.
 It’s important to narrow down which of these causes is the culprit in order to troubleshoot the issue.

-In the case of keratosis pilaris, keratin (a protein that exists in the skin, hair and nails) gets trapped and "causes a plug to form over your follicular openings resulting in a bumpy surface," says Engelman.
+In this case, keratin (a protein that exists in the skin, hair and nails) gets trapped and "causes a plug to form over your follicular openings resulting in a bumpy surface," says Engelman.
 Translation: When keratin builds up, it can clog your hair follicles.

 If you’re prone to getting those pesky little bumps on your upper arms, you are already familiar with KP and the treatment for it (spoiler alert: exfoliation), which we’ll get to in more depth shortly.